 The JR Pass can save you quite a lot of money if you’re planning on traveling the country during the day.
 However, most night trains will require you to pay a supplemental fee, as the rail pass doesn’t fully cover the railways’ costs.
 There are some night trains that you can use your pass on without paying extra, so make sure to check these in advance.

 The JR pass can be used only by foreign tourists and is therefore not available for sale in Japan.
 If you’re a tourist or a short-term visitor, you’ll have to purchase your Japan Rail pass before entering the country.
-You can obtain it online, through a travel agent or from any Japan-based airline, such as All Nippon Airways or Japan Airlines.
+You can obtain it online from places like Klook or JRailpass.com, through a travel agent or from any Japan-based airline, such as All Nippon Airways or Japan Airlines.
 Once payment is received, you’ll receive a voucher which you can then exchange for your actual pass at the designated JR stations across Japan.

 To exchange your voucher for a pass, present the voucher with your passport, fill in the application form and specify your desired first day of use.
 You can select any starting date, as long as it’s within a one month period, but keep in mind that once the pass has been issued, the date cannot be changed.

-As the Japan Rail Pass is already heavily subsidized by the government, there is no special additional discount for those with disabilities.
+As the Japan Rail Pass is already heavily subsidized by the government, there are no special additional discounts for those with disabilities.

-If you are a wheelchair user, it is strongly recommended you get an ordinary JR Pass.
+If you are a wheelchair user, it is recommended you get an ordinary JR Pass.
 On local and express lines, the Green Car is often a double-decked carriage and not wheelchair accessible.
-Additionally, the Green Car has no wheelchair accessible seating on the Shinkansen and wheelchair users will need to regular carriage – making a Green JR Pass meaningless.
+Additionally, not all of the Green Cars on the Shinkansen have wheelchair accessible seating and wheelchair users may need to use the regular carriage regardless of pass type.